 Sometimes a phenomenon known as regression occurs, in which the immune system eliminates the melanoma cells at the initial tumour site, making it virtually undetectable at the site of origin.
 This can be a plausible explanation for melanoma spreading to other body parts, even when the primary tumour can’t be detected.

 Both young adults and children get new moles as they grow.
-However, experts suggest that people should consult with their physician as soon as they notice a new mole or lesion on their skin, or one that has changed.
+However, professionals suggest that people should consult with their physician as soon as they notice a new mole or lesion on their skin, or one that has changed.
 It is also recommended to check if any skin growth or spot has irregular borders, is uneven, multi-coloured, large in size, or evolving over time.

 Thankfully, just like other types of skin cancer, melanoma of the skin is fully curable if detected early.
 Therefore, skin cancer prevention is key.
 Limiting exposure to UV rays from the sun; wearing protective clothing, hats and sunglasses when going out during day time; and applying broad-spectrum sunscreen several times a day can go a long way when it comes to protecting ourselves from all types of skin cancer, including melanoma.